 The preparation of the modern slavery statement enables us to reflect on our ongoing efforts, share our progress and challenges we face, and discuss where we can work to further advance our human rights journey.
-This statement gives an overview of actions taken from January 1 to December 31, 2022.

-This statement is made in accordance with the Australian Modern Slavery Act 2018 (Cth) (Australian MSA) and the United Kingdom's Modern Slavery Act 2015 (UK MSA).
-It covers Grundfos' Parent Company, Grundfos Holding A/S and its subsidiaries, including the Australian and U.K. reporting entities listed at the end of this document.
-For the purpose of the Australian MSA, this statement is for the following reporting entities: DAB Pumps Oceania Pty.
-Ltd, Grundfos Australia Holding Pty.
-Ltd, Grundfos Pumps Pty.
-Ltd.
+Grundfos has prepared this statement to fulfil the requirements of the Australian Modern Slavery Act 2018 (Cth) (Australian MSA) and the United Kingdom's Modern Slavery Act 2015 (UK MSA).
+It describes efforts taken by Grundfos Holding A/S and its subsidiaries, including the Australian and U.K. reporting entities identified in Appendix 1 for the financial year 1 January - 31 December 2022.